How to reset CMOS or BIOS settings

-If your computer is having issues booting, has errors during boot, running into issues after adding hardware, or you're having other abnormal system behaviors that cannot be resolved though any other method, it may be necessary to reset the CMOS settings or load the default or fail-safe defaults as explained below.
+If the computer has problems booting, errors during boot, or other abnormal problems that cannot be resolved, try resetting the CMOS settings to the default settings as explained below.

 Load or Reset defaults

 To reset your computer's CMOS or BIOS (basic input/output system) settings back to the default settings, follow the steps below.

 - In CMOS setup, look for an option to reset the CMOS values to the default setting or an option to load the fail-safe defaults.
 With many CMOS setup screens, there is a function key to do this.
 For example, the F5, F6, F9, F11, or F12 key, as shown in the picture, may be set up as a shortcut to load the default settings.
 Other setups may list an option that you can arrow over to using the arrow keys and pressing Enter.

 - When found and selected, you are asked if you're sure you want to load the defaults.
 Press Y for yes or arrow to the yes option.

 - Once the default values are set, make sure to Save and Exit.

 If you've recently added new hardware or resetting the default values did not help resolve your boot issues, you may also want to reset the configuration data.